 A Tier 2 management area allows the commercial fleet to fish a precautionary quota set at 1.5 to 3% of the average historical SSB, or 50% of historical catches for that area.
 If spawn deposition surveys are conducted to produce an estimate of SSB, the Department's Director may increase the quota for a given management area up to either 4% of the average historical SSB for Tomales and Humboldt Bay management areas, or up to 60% of the historical average catch for Crescent City Harbor.
 For San Francisco Bay, the Tier 2 adjustment will be based on the HCR.
 When selecting a quota for each management area, the Department will consider any available recent and historical data on spawning stock abundance, fishery-dependent information on the size/age structure, and the catch history.
-Conversely, under a Tier 2 monitoring protocol, the quota shall be reduced to zero in years where either the employed Rapid Spawn Assessment indicates very poor spawning behavior, or spawn deposition survey-derived SSB estimates indicate an SSB too small to support fishing.
+Conversely, under a Tier 2 monitoring protocol, the quota shall be reduced to zero as a rebuilding provision in years where either the employed Rapid Spawn Assessment indicates very poor spawning behavior, or spawn deposition survey-derived SSB estimates indicate an SSB that is overfished or otherwise depressed.
+For San Francisco Bay, the stock is considered overfished or otherwise depressed at SSB estimates below the 15,000-ton cutoff established by the HCR (see Section 7.7.1).
+For Tomales Bay and Humboldt Bay, the stock is considered overfished or otherwise depressed at stock sizes that are less than 20% of the long-term average biomass (including historical and contemporary SSB estimates) for each respective management area.
+For Crescent City Harbor, the stock is considered overfished or otherwise depressed at SSB estimates less than 66 tons, which is approximately three times the average historical catch in that management area.